Skip to content

 Result: - Debug code gets extracted to your working directory - Clean commits remain in history - You can now properly commit or discard the extracted code

-This is essentially a selective "uncommit" operation - much more precise than git reset.
+This is a selective "uncommit" operation - more precise than git reset.

 Branch Management